M-Fly-Aero-Design/cv-starter-projects/README.md

 If you don't have WSL 2 installed already, please follow these instructions: https://eecs280staff.github.io/tutorials/setup_wsl.html

 > [!TIP]
-> **This link is from the EECS280 website (https://eecs280staff.github.io/tutorials/), which contains a lot of great information beyond what we'll be referencing here.
+> This link is from the EECS280 website (https://eecs280staff.github.io/tutorials/), which contains a lot of great information beyond what we'll be referencing here.

-From this point onwards, you should be doing everything in you Ubuntu bash shell.
+From this point onwards, you should be doing everything in your Ubuntu bash shell.
 Your terminal should end with `$`.
 The code blocks in this tutorial will have my uniqname `marcusvc`, but yours will be different.
 It should look something like this:

 ```console
 marcusvc:~$